12 Best Ticket Resale Sites You Can Join Today

 eBay is one of the largest marketplaces for various goods, from physical to digital products.
 They also acquired StubHub in 2007 but later sold it to Viagogo.

-If you’d like to avoid some of the hefty fees charged by some of the largest ticket resale sites, you can list your tickets on eBay.
+If you’d like to avoid some of the hefty fees charged by some of the largest ticket resale sites, you can sell tickets on eBay.

 The good thing about eBay is there are three ways to sell and buy tickets: